Things to Know About Monkeypox

 - Monkeypox first came to the U.S. in a shipment of animals from Ghana that included six different African rodents, several of which were shown to be infected and were housed close to prairie dogs in an Illinois animal pet vendor.

-- Transmission of monkeypox occurs directly or indirectly by contact with an infected human or animal by viral entrance through broken skin, respiratory tract, or mucous membranes.
+- Transmission of monkeypox occurs directly or indirectly by contact with an infected human or animal by a viral entrance through broken skin, respiratory tract, or mucous membranes.
 Also, contaminated droplets, bites or scratches, bush meat preparation, and other contaminated items like rodent bedding are other possible ways the virus may be transmitted.

-- Although there are no proven and safe treatments for monkeypox, health care professionals have used smallpox vaccine, antivirals, and VIG (vaccinia immune globulin) to control outbreaks.
+- Although there are no proven and safe treatments for monkeypox, health care professionals have used the smallpox vaccine, antivirals, and VIG (vaccinia immune globulin) to control outbreaks.

-- Prevention and/or risk reduction for monkeypox is possible by avoiding direct and indirect contact with individuals, animals, and possible contaminated items.
+- Prevention and/or risk reduction for monkeypox is possible by avoiding direct and indirect contact with individuals, animals, and possibly contaminated items.
 Health care providers should wear personal protective equipment when caring for patients.
 Practice good hand hygiene if you may have had contact with any possible contaminated people, animals, or items.
 Isolate infected patients from others at risk for infection.

-- The CDC and ACIP advised investigators, health care workers, lab workers, and anyone who had close or direct contact with people and animals with monkeypox to be vaccinated with smallpox vaccine (reported to be about 85% cross-protective) up to 14 days after exposure.
+- The CDC and ACIP advised investigators, health care workers, lab workers, and anyone who had close or direct contact with people and animals with monkeypox to be vaccinated with the smallpox vaccine (reported to be about 85% cross-protective) up to 14 days after exposure.

-- Health officials in the U.S. (lead by the CDC) in the 2003 monkeypox outbreak eventually contained the infection by activating its Emergency Operations Center, deployed personnel to assist state agencies, conducted lab tests, and issued an immediate embargo/prohibition on the sale of certain rodents and prairie dogs.
-In addition, health care officials issued multiple guidelines for the use of smallpox vaccine, cidofovir, and vaccinia immune globulin along with guidelines for patient care.
+- Health officials in the U.S. (led by the CDC) in the 2003 monkeypox outbreak eventually contained the infection by activating its Emergency Operations Center, deployed personnel to assist state agencies, conducted lab tests, and issued an immediate embargo/prohibition on the sale of certain rodents and prairie dogs.
+In addition, health care officials issued multiple guidelines for the use of the smallpox vaccine, cidofovir, and vaccinia immune globulin along with guidelines for patient care.
 Veterinarians, animal control officers, and others were also issued guidelines.

 - The 2003 monkeypox U.S. outbreak was different from most other African outbreaks in that the viral strain introduced to the U.S. was the West African viral type and produces a less severe infection than the Central African monkeypox virus type.

-Monkeypox is a rare disease that is caused by infection with monkeypox virus.
+Monkeypox is a rare disease that is caused by infection with the monkeypox virus.
 Monkeypox virus belongs to the Orthopoxvirus genus in the family Poxviridae.
 The Orthopoxvirus genus also includes variola virus (the cause of smallpox), vaccinia virus (used in the smallpox vaccine), and cowpox virus.